-There are 2 parts: Daily Living and Mobility
+There are 2 parts: Daily Living and Mobility:

 You can be awarded either of these components separately or together at either the 'Standard Rate' or 'Enhanced Rate'.
-Please see the table below for the rates for 2023/2024.
+Click here for the current rates of PIP.

 Each component is made up of 'activities' where you need to accumulate points.
 Click here for more information about this.